 Zofran during pregnancy found to double the risk of cleft palate defects

-Data from the National Birth Defects Prevention Study shows Zofran causes a 237% increased risk of birth defects such as cleft lip and cleft palate.
+Data from the National Birth Defects Prevention Study shows Zofran causes a 237% risk of birth defect cleft palate.
 If you or a loved one used Zofran during pregnancy, and your child experienced a birth defect, contact a lawyer at Levin Simes Abrams regarding a Zofran cleft palate lawsuit for a free consultation (1-888-426-4156).

 Up to 80% of women experience nausea and vomiting during pregnancy, nearly 16% of which take medication to help control these symptoms.
 Seeing an opportunity to profit, GlaxoSmithKline, the manufacturer of Zofran (Ondanestron), heavily promoted the off-label usage of Zofran to pregnant women experiencing nausea and vomiting even though such use was never approved by the FDA.

 Due to the prevalence of Zofran (Ondanestron) as an off-label agent used to control nausea and vomiting, researchers at the Center for Birth Defects Research and Prevention at the Massachusetts Department of Public Health, Harvard School of Public Health, Slone Epidemiology Center at Boston University, and the National Center on Birth Defects and Development Disabilities determined it was important to study and evaluate the safety of such treatment during pregnancy.
 Specifically, the study assessed the risk for birth defects among infants born to women using Zofran or other medication during pregnancy, as opposed to those born to women who did not take Zofran.